business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 How do 401(k) plans work?

-To boost participation, employers sometimes contribute to their team’s 401(k) accounts based on how much an employee contributes.
-For example, if an employee contributes 4% of their paycheck, their employer might match that contribution.
-This essentially doubles the amount the employee saves.
+To boost participation, employers sometimes contribute to their employees’ 401(k) accounts based on each employee’s contribution.
+They may entirely or partially match an employee’s contribution up to a specific percentage.
+For example, if an employee contributes 4 percent of their paycheck, their employer might match that contribution, essentially doubling the employee’s contribution.

 Did You Know?Did you know